kolganovaanna/GA3/README.md

 And the file metadataline2.txt was created under results
 ```

 **Note**: I struggled a bit with the right syntax for the last command.
 I didn't see us using "%" in class (maybe missed it), so here I would like to note that I used it so the file name is not metadata.tsv but just metadata.
 Actually, when I ran it without "%", the terminal said "bad substitution".
-I want to share the geeks webpage that talks about using "%" (which I think is sometimes called a suffix or extension like in this webpage): <https://www.geeksforgeeks.org/linux-unix/bash-scripting-file-extension/>
+I want to share the geeks webpage that talks about using "%" (which I think is sometimes called a suffix as well as an extension like in this webpage): <https://www.geeksforgeeks.org/linux-unix/bash-scripting-file-extension/>

 At the end I also committed to the README file again, like it was asked: